The History of the Redbreast Revival

 A brief history

-The first reference to collaborating with John Jameson & Son’s was in 1887, when it was marketing an unblended Irish whiskey, and fast forward to 1906 John Jameson & Son’s Castle ‘JJ Liqueur’ Whiskey 12 Years Old was being sold in a bottle similar in shape and bearing the red and white label seen on Redbreast bottlings up until the 1960s.
+The first reference to collaborating with John Jameson & Son’s was in 1887.
+Back then, it was marketing an unblended Irish whiskey.
+Fast forward to 1906, John Jameson & Son’s Castle ‘JJ Liqueur’ Whiskey 12 Years Old was being sold in a bottle similar in shape and bearing the red and white label seen on Redbreast bottlings up until the 1960s.
 The first official reference to the brand name ‘Redbreast’ appears in August 1912, attributed to the then chairman of Gilbey’s, who was an avid bird-fancier.
-At this time Redbreast became affectionately known as ‘The Priest’s Bottle’ due to its association with the clergy.
+At this time, Redbreast became affectionately known as ‘The Priest’s Bottle’ due to its association with the clergy.

-Success followed for much of the 20th century, with the familiar Redbreast white label with red writing remaining largely unchanged until at least 1972 (the distinctive dumpy, rum bottle shape has been a constant).
-In 1970, Irish Distillers Ltd. (IDL) decided to phase out the sales of bulk whiskey ‘by the cask’ to the wholesalers and retailers (bonders) who bottled it themselves, although Gilbeys did persuade IDL to continue supplying them until the closure of Bow Street Distillery in the summer of 1971.
-This was the beginning of the end for this iteration of the brand, and the last bottling of Redbreast under Gilbey’s banner occurred in 1985.
-The following year the brand name was sold to Irish Distillers.
+Success followed for much of the 20th century, with the familiar Redbreast white label with red writing remaining largely unchanged until at least 1972.
+The distinctive dumpy, rum bottle shape has been a constant.
+In 1970, Irish Distillers Ltd. (IDL) decided to phase out the sales of bulk whiskey ‘by the cask’ to the wholesalers and retailers (bonders) who bottled it themselves.
+Although Gilbeys did persuade IDL to continue supplying them until the closure of Bow Street Distillery in the summer of 1971.
+This was the beginning of the end for this iteration of the brand.
+The last bottling of Redbreast under Gilbey’s banner occurred in 1985.
+The brand name was sold to Irish Distillers the following year.

 Redbreast revived

-Gilbey’s original Redbreast isn’t the same the revived bottling, however, as the old style was made with stock from the closed Bow Street Distillery.
+Gilbey’s original Redbreast isn’t the same as the revived bottling, however, as the old style was made with stock from the closed Bow Street Distillery.
 This distillate was different to what’s produced in Midleton now, and the wood management process was also changed.
-Gilbey’s didn’t actually receive any American ex-bourbon barrels until the ’60s, so Redbreast pre-60s would have had no American Oak.
-It was all old ex-wine barrels, and historical records show Gilbey’s imported a lot of Manzanilla, Amontillado, Oloroso, and more.
-IDL did want to acknowledge the old profile, however, hence the maintaining of the sherry-forward blend.
+Gilbey’s didn’t actually receive any American bourbon barrels until the ’60s, so Redbreast pre-60s would have had no American Oak.
+It was all old wine barrels, and historical records show Gilbey’s imported a lot of Manzanilla, Amontillado, Oloroso, and more.
+IDL did want to acknowledge the old profile; however, this is why the maintenance of the sherry-forward blend.

 Dave McCabe with Billy Leighton